-This week one of my group came to me and said “I feel really overwhelmed with everything and I don’t know what to do”.
+Recently a member of our group came to me and said: “I feel really overwhelmed with everything and I don’t know what to do”.

-- Stop…. and breathe.
 Sounds daft I know but the best and first thing you can do is to press pause and catch your breath.
-You may notice that you shallow breathe up in your chest and that does nothing for helping oxygen flow to your vital organs and brain – incase you hadn’t noticed, you need these organs to operate particularly effectively during times of overwhelm so makes sure you’re taking some deep breaths into your diaphragm.
+You may notice that you shallow breathe up in your chest and that does nothing for helping oxygen flow to your vital organs and brain – in case you hadn’t noticed, you need these organs to operate particularly effectively during times of overwhelm so makes sure you’re taking some deep breaths into your diaphragm.

 - Is it being everything to everyone?